 ||move bucket & remove|

-Common Errors - S3 handles error codes with HTTP response codes - which makes sense seeing that we are using a REST API here.
+200 code is success!… but there are other codes that are NOT success.
+Common Errors are h handled with HTTP response codes - which makes sense seeing that we are using a REST API here.

 |S3 API HTTP Responses||Notes|